bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 > Beware: “innerHTML+=” does a full overwrite

 As the content is and rewritten from the scratch, all images and other resources will be reloaded.
-Mouse selected text will be wiped from the rewritting, same as inputs filled by user, and so on.
+Mouse selected text will be wiped from the rewriting, same as inputs filled by user, and so on.

 `outerHTML` full HTML of the element \
 The outerHTML property contains the full HTML of the element.
 That’s like innerHTML plus the element itself.